DawZi/pandas/README.md

 # About
-This repository contains a couple of learning projects abd some of my data science practice work.
+This repository contains a couple of learning projects and some of my data science practice work.

 # Using:
 - **python 3.13.2**